aptech/docs/docs/CR-scale3d.rst

 *x*, *y* and *z* must each have at least 2 elements.
 Only the minimum and maximum values are necessary.

-This routine fixes the scaling for all subsequent graphs until graphset is called.
+This routine fixes the scaling for all subsequent graphs until :func:`graphset` is called.
 This also clears `xtics`, `ytics` and `ztics` whenever it is called.